knkrn5/Programming-Concepts/oops/oops.md

 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects", which can hold data (fields) and methods (functions/behaviors) that operate on the data.
 ```

-- In the **real world, everything is an object** — _whether it's steel, wood, cloth, or plastic._ Similarly, in programming, **all non-primitive data types (like arrays, functions, linked lists, trees, etc.) are, behind the scenes, represented as objects**, especially in high-level object-oriented languages.
+- In the **real world, almost everything is an object** — _whether it's steel, wood, cloth, or plastic._ Similarly, in programming, **all non-primitive data types (like arrays, functions, linked lists, trees, etc.) are, behind the scenes, represented as objects**, especially in high-level object-oriented languages.
 - The term "Object-Oriented" comes from the fundamental concept that this programming paradigm is built around objects as the primary building blocks of software or **"objects" as the fundamental building blocks of a program/ Software.**
 - **Truely OOPS Programming language** are java, c# , c++ etc ~~python and javascripts~~ are not truely OOPS programming language